larrylart/blue_keyboard/README.md

 This project started quick prototype of a tool that makes it easier to send passwords from a mobile password vault app to a PC or device **without having to type them manually**.
 Ever since I have also added a stand alone android companion app (BluKeyborg) that allows the user to use it as keyboard or controller.

-It works as a **USB HID keyboard emulator** running on an ESP32-S3 dongle (need the lcd version, see below).
+It works as a **USB HID keyboard emulator** running on an ESP32-S3 dongle (only works with the lcd version, see below).
 The dongle receives keystrokes over Bluetooth and then "types" them on the connected host machine.

 ⚠️ **Disclaimer:** This project is experimental.
 While basic testing has been done, bugs or quirks are likely.
 Contributions and improvements are welcome.